-CHUM-FM’s Taylor Kaye practices the gift of giving during the holidays, a tradition that brings joy and strength to her family.
+CHUM’s Taylor Kaye practices the gift of giving during the holidays, a tradition that brings joy and strength to her family.

 By Megan Harris

 Photography by Mathias Semmann

 For Taylor Kaye, her husband Greg and their three daughters, giving back is a family affair—both during the holidays and year-round.

 Take Taylor’s and Greg’s birthdays, for example.
 Given that the couple happen to share a birthday on December 18, nobody would blame them if they decided to celebrate by sneaking off for some grown-up time away from their three kids—and their busy holiday schedules.